-Liaison between acoustics professionals and relevant regulators is especially important during this period where environmental sound climates may vary from representative conditions.
-It is recognised that sites should be assessed on a case by case basis.
+Liaison between acoustics professionals and relevant regulators is especially important during this period where characterising environmental sound climates cannot be undertaken in the conventional way.
+It is recognised that projects should be assessed on a case by case basis.
 A pragmatic approach may be needed with regard to the information required for planning applications and/or the discharge of planning conditions.
 Having said that, it will continue to be important that such assessments remain robust, and follow current good practice.